-This blue-green alga is a freshwater plant that is now one of the most researched and most talked about superfoods in history.
+This blue-green alga is a freshwater plant that is now one of history’s most researched and talked about superfoods.

-So, let’s take a closer look at Raw Living Spirulina, why exactly you may want to consider adding it to your routine and how can it impact your immune system?
+So, let’s take a closer look at Raw Living Spirulina.
+Why do you want to consider adding it to your routine, and how can it impact your immune system?

-Spirulina has incredible nutritional value as it has been described as the most nutrient-dense food on earth meaning that it’s packed with vital nutrients, many not found in our everyday common foods.
-Beyond its impressive vitamin, mineral, and antioxidant content, Spirulina is a complete protein meaning it has all the essential amino acids our body needs to rebuild new cells and repair damaged ones.
+Spirulina has incredible nutritional value as it has been described as the most nutrient-dense food on earth, meaning that it’s packed with vital nutrients, many not found in our everyday common foods.
+Beyond its impressive vitamin, mineral, and antioxidant content, Spirulina is a complete protein.
+It has all the essential amino acids our body needs to rebuild new cells and repair damaged ones.

-Spirulina is specifically a great source of vitamin B1 which we need for energy and brain health and digesting fats and proteins.
+Spirulina is an excellent source of vitamin B1, which we need for energy, brain health, and digesting fats and proteins.

-Spirulina gets its green color from chlorophyll which is the key chemical for plants to make energy from sunlight.
+Spirulina gets its green color from chlorophyll, the key chemical for plants to make energy from sunlight.
 Chlorophyll boosts red blood cells, fights cancer, and helps slow down the signs of aging.
-Chlorophyll is a great source of vitamin A, C, E, and K as well as minerals like potassium, magnesium and fatty acids like GLA, difficult to find in food sources.
-GLA is a powerful anti-inflammatory and along with the omega-3 fatty acids in Spirulina, can lower cholesterol, blood pressure, and the risk of stroke.
+Chlorophyll is an excellent source of vitamins A, C, E, and K, as well as minerals like potassium magnesium, and fatty acids like GLA, which are challenging to find in food sources.
+GLA is a potent anti-inflammatory and, along with the omega-3 fatty acids in Spirulina, can lower cholesterol, blood pressure, and the risk of stroke.

 Spirulina isn’t just some ancient remedy from a thousand-year-old book.
 It has got modern science behind it.
-To date, there are over 2000 peer-reviewed scientific articles evaluating its health benefits.
-One of the top reasons to consume Spirulina is that it is known as an immune booster due to its high content of chlorophyll, β-Carotene, and phycocyanin.
+To date, over 2000 peer-reviewed scientific articles have evaluated its health benefits.
+One of the top reasons to consume Spirulina is that it is known as an immune booster due to its high chlorophyll, β-Carotene, and phycocyanin content.

 The immune system is our friend.
 It protects our body from infection.
-Give it your full support and, as with any friend, there will be perks.
+Give it your full support, and there will be perks as with any friend.

-The immune system is an interactive network of organs, cells, and proteins that protect the body from viruses and bacteria or any foreign substances.
+The immune system is an interactive network of organs, cells, and proteins that protect the body from viruses, bacteria, or foreign substances.
 The main tasks of the body’s immune system are:

 - To neutralize and remove pathogens like bacteria, viruses, parasites, or fungi that enter the body,